What You Should Know Before Adding a Bathroom to a Basement

 Cost to Add a Bathroom to Your Basement

 Adding a bathroom to your basement will cost between $10,000 and $15,000, depending on how much plumbing and electrical you need to add.
-You’ll also pay more for luxury materials and adding special drainage if you’re below the water table.
-Building a basement bathroom directly underneath an existing bathroom can reduce plumbing costs in some cases, as well as taking other existing architecture like columns and existing walls into account.
+You’ll also pay more for luxury materials and special drainage if you’re below the water table.
+Building a basement bathroom directly underneath an existing bathroom can reduce plumbing costs in some cases, as well as take other existing architecture like columns and existing walls into account.

 DIY vs. Hiring a Pro

 If you have the skills and tools to safely and properly install a bathroom in your basement, it could save you money on the cost of labor.
 That being said, you may want to contact a basement contractor near you and have them do the job if you’re hesitant about it or don’t have the time to do it yourself.
+Plumbing and electrical have to be worked on by licensed professionals, and DIY mistakes can lead to costly repairs.
+With this in mind, hiring a pro for the job is the best way to go.

 Frequently Asked Questions